Today, we're delighted to announce Common Grace’s new CEO.Read more

 Don’t miss this incredible opportunity for deep listening with one of our most senior Aboriginal Christian Leaders.

-Come On The Journey With Aunty Jean Phillips is on Thursday, 29 October 2020
+Come On The Journey With Aunty Jean Phillips was on Thursday, 29 October 2020

 7:00 pm to 9:00 pm AEDT — ACT, Vic, NSW, Tas